thelichedev/blog/posts/defect_evaluation.md

-  It could be because we just discovered a feature we didn't know our users needed, or because some process is not yet automated in our product and we accept that the user needs are answered by human customer support, or even that we decide the opportunity cost to deliver the feature to the user is too high and we chose not to include it in our scope.
+  It could be because we just discovered a feature we didn't know our users needed, or because some process is not yet automated in our product and we accept that the user needs are answered by human customer support, or even that we decide the opportunity cost to deliver the feature to the user is too high and we choose not to include it in our scope.

 ### Maturity of Discovery

-On the second axis, I try to evaluate **the maturity of the discovery** of nonconformance: the control my team or myself have over the defects.
+Second, I try to evaluate **the maturity of the discovery** of nonconformance: the control my team or myself have over the defects.

 I do this by looking at how far the defects made it into the product before they were found.